dbreunig/ddd_scraper_loader/README.md

 To run the scraper, make sure you have Nokogiri installed: `gem install nokogiri`.

 To run the loader, be sure to have SQLite3 installed.
 Then run: `gem install sequel geocoder`.

+### Running It

+There's no shebang here.
+There's no command line arguments.
+Everything is hardwired.
+So:

+- To scrape: `ruby triple_d_scraper.rb`
+- To load: `ruby triple_d_loader.rb`

+Bon appetit!